AryaChakraborty/articulus_rag/README.md

 ## Quick install

-To install Articulus RAG i.e., a private repo, we can use Access Token of GitHub.
+To install Articulus RAG i.e., a private repo, we can use the Access Token of GitHub.

 ```bash
 git clone https://<UPDATE-WITH-YOUR-TOKEN>@https://github.com/AryaChakraborty/articulus_rag